LegendaryOctoSniffle/Printer/BOM.md

 Parts Group 1:

 * T8x8 Leadscrew w/nut (500mm) (x3)
   This will be the threaded rod that will move each of our sleds up and down.
 We'll couple the motor to one end, and secure the length of the rod with a bearing that lets it turn freely.
 The x8 doesn't mean to buy 8, it designates the pitch of the rod threads.
 [Ebay](https://www.ebay.com/itm/T8x8-Lead-Screw-Pitch-2-Lead-8-Stainless-Rod-Linear-Rail-Bar-Shaft-w-Brass-Nut/372243139945)
+* 8mm by 500mm guide rod (x6)
+  To drive our sled up and down, we'll mount it to the turning lead screw.
+But in order to keep the sled from turning, we'll need a second rod to guide it.
+[Ebay](https://www.ebay.com/itm/8mm-CNC-3D-Printer-Axis-Chromed-Smooth-Rod-Steel-Linear-Rail-Shaft-300-400-500mm/192537955768).

+Parts Group 2:

 * 8mm pillow block bearing. (x3)
   These are the bearings that will keep the rod aligned in place while letting it turn freely.
 Buy three.
 [Ebay](https://www.ebay.com/itm/2X-8mm-pillow-block-Self-aligning-bearing-mounted-support-3D-printer-CNC-Reprap-/322008974125).
 The linked item is a 2 pack.
 * 2020 Aluminum Extrusion (600mm) (x3)